naumowicz/diploma-project/README.md

 Contains folder screenshot created when website wasn't modified yet.

 ### After folder
-Contains folder screenshot after website was modified, has diff images
+Contains folder screenshot after website was modified, has diff images.

+### Diploma images folder
+Images that were used in Engineering Thesis.

+### Info folder
+Text files containing output after each test. `Task.txt` describe how website was modified.

 ## How proper detection alghoritms for visual regression were determined
 Pair of images (folders google images, google images scaled, resemble images) were used on page https://rsmbl.github.io/Resemble.js/.
 Then output images from every ignore alghoritm and filter were saved.
 Next best alghoritm were definied for every provided pair, basing on how well differences were marked.